 This sitemap contains a complete directory of your site pages, including pathways that the crawlers can follow to note every page on your site all at one go.
 It’s a foolproof way to make sure that none of your content goes to waste by being ignored by search engines.

 Meta content is invisible to users but shared directly with search engine web crawlers.
-They appear in the header of an HTML page by being coded into the content management system.
+Meta content appears in the header of HTML pages.

 While users won’t see meta content when visiting the page, it provides the crawlers with valuable information about your site.

-Optimizing your meta content is a great way to improve your ability to rank in Google search results.
+Optimizing meta content is a great way to improve your search rankings.
 Why?
 Because meta content helps Google algorithmically understand better what your website is all about.

-Meta content that a search engine optimization agency will help you optimize include:
+Meta content search engine optimization agencies optimize include:

-Remember that a search engine may choose to show the meta content you create in search results, may choose to use part of it, or none.
+Remember, search engines may choose to show the meta content you create in search results, may choose to use part of it, or none.
 You can’t choose – but having good meta content on your page increases the likelihood that search engines will use it.

-Any keywords that feature prominently in the written content will help the page’s on-page SEO, but beware of “keyword stuffing.”
-Early SEO scams involved copy/pasting the keyword thousands of times to boost rank.
-Search engine algorithms can detect this kind of trickery and will actually penalize your site for it.
-In fact, after a certain point, using your keyword too many times will actually hurt your SEO.
+Any keywords featuring prominently in the written content help on-page SEO, but beware of “keyword stuffing.”
+Early SEO scams involved copy/pasting the keyword ridiculous numbers of times to boost rank.
+Search engine algorithms can detect this kind of trickery and penalize sites.
+After a point, using your keyword too many times will actually hurt your SEO.

-Another aspect of on-page SEO is the quantity of your website — the number of pages and sub-pages, as well as the sheer number of words and images to be found on the website.
+Another aspect of on-page SEO is the number of pages and sub-pages, as well as the sheer number of words and images to be found on the website.
 Search engine web crawlers have always taken a “more is more” approach to assigning authority to websites.
 It interprets more content and a bigger site index as more authority.
 But remember, the algorithms can also detect keyword stuffing and other forms of junk content.

 On-page SEO also involves making sure your images have keywords as well.
-Search engines will eventually evolve to use image recognition, but for the time being, the photo’s alt text is the place for you to add keywords to your site to boost its relevance.
+Search engines are already evolving image recognition, but for the time being, photo’s alt text is the place for you to add keywords to your site to boost its relevance.

 As the name implies, “off-page SEO” refers to SEO tactics that take place outside of your website, in other parts of the internet.